Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 6) Museums

-NOTE: To me, the following note is common sense, but as is said, "The flower of common sense doesn't grow in everyone's garden today🤗❣" Therefore, if you're wanting to visit a museum, library, archive of any sort, etc., do your due diligence ahead of time & check days, hours, & such.
+A NOTE ON VISITING MUSEUMS: To me, the following note is common sense, but as is said, "The flower of common sense doesn't grow in everyone's garden today🤗❣" Therefore, if you're wanting to visit a museum, library, archive of any sort, etc., do your due diligence ahead of time & 1) check if it still exists because I've found info isn't removed from a "Search" list, and lots of "exhibits" and even museums no longer exist, or they've been moved to another location; then 2) check days, hours, parking, costs, dress code (for certain religious-associated places), & such.
+Also, if it's something like a university library holding-archive-etc., there might be qualifications as to who is permitted access or use, or other requirements.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-AIB – American Institute of Baking International - Manhattan, Kansas -- This baking school is thriving, but online in articles you will read that the AIB has a museum, but IT NO LONGER EXISTS!
-AIB began in 1919 in Chicago (a history point I remember from being there).
+AIB – American Institute of Baking International - Manhattan, Kansas -- NO MUSEUM TODAY -- This baking school still exists, but mostly to teach about cereal science, nutrition, baking production, food safety, and hygiene.
+You will still see (old) articles posted online that the AIB has a museum, but NO, IT DOESN'T - - - IT NO LONGER EXISTS!
+AIB began in 1919 in Chicago (a history point I remember reading when I was at the one-room museum in the early 2000 years).
 An article online today said the museum began in 2012, but I was there 10 years before & was in the one-room museum for around half-a-day.
+When it closed, the artifacts went to the Bundy Baking Solutions Museum in Ohio (which is only open to the "Trade" customers), but watch the short online video linked in the "Bundy" entry below.

 Arizona Copper Art Museum - Clarkdale, Arizona - an astonishing collection of copper kitchenware!